pvpscript/pastemngr/README.md

 `--fetch-dev-key`

-Request a pastebin login, fetch the account's developer key and save  it locally, at the config folder.
+Request a pastebin login, fetch the account's developer key and save  it locally, at the config directory.
 This application needs a developer key to access the pastebin API, otherwise it won't work.

 ## Commands
 List of accepted commands.
-To information about the options, refer to `pastemngr(1)` manual page.
+For more information about the options, refer to `pastemngr(1)` manual page.

 #### list\_users